tamnguyen2189/Drinks_Recipes/README.md

 # Your_Recipe
 ## Introduction
-Barista and bartender have to constantly develop new recipes to refresh their menu.
+Baristas and bartenders have to develop new recipes to refresh their menu constantly.
 Therefore, this project will help them solve that problem.
-It will bring more ideas and inspiration for your new drink.
+In addition, it will bring more ideas and inspiration for new and innovative drinks.

-Your Recipe is an app, where you can input your ingredients and it will return delicious recipes base on the ingredients you have.
-The app also suggest other drinks similar to the one you selected.
-You can get many results at the same time.
+Your Recipe is an app where you can input ingredients, and it will return delicious recipes based on your selections.
+The app also suggests other similar drinks to expand upon your search results.
 ![Project Flow](/images/viber_image_2021-07-03_11-43-59.jpg)
 # Project Implementation
 1. Dataset